 High-schoolers attend core content classes as well as electives classes with content area teachers.
 All courses are offered at the honors level and connect to the yearly cycle theme, which was created based on adolescent brain development.

-Twice throughout the school year, students participate in two-week intersessions, pairing vigorous academic requirements with hands-on learning experiences, often including travel and/or community service.
-AP courses are offered as electives, and students also have the option of following their interests and enrolling in North Carolina Virtual Public School (link opens in new window) to take advantage of a wide variety of elective courses.
+Twice throughout the school year, students participate in two-week intersessions, pairing vigorous academic requirements with hands-on learning experiences, often including travel and/or community service, and AP courses are offered as electives.